-Susan W. Kemp has a BA in drama from the University of Washington and has been a marketing/technical writer and editor for twenty years.
+Susan Whiting Kemp has a BA in drama from the University of Washington and is a proposal writer and editor for an environmental and engineering company.
 Contact her at susanwkemp(at)outlook(dot)com.

 Evolution, Accelerated — Blue Lake Review

 Twelve Writing Secrets of Jennifer Steil — The Writers Workshop Review

 The Moisture Festival: Outliers and Oddities — HowlRound

 Susan has also published nonfiction articles in Marketer and the Seattle Daily Journal of Commerce.